Near-realtime Facial Animation by Deep 3D Simulation Super-Resolution: Experiments and Evaluation

-In this section, we compare the quality of reconstructed faces inferred by our model trained using the original low-resolution simulation mesh with 73k elements (Fig. \ref{fig:meshes}c) and another one trained using a coarser low-resolution simulation mesh with 34k elements (Fig. \ref{fig:meshes}d).
+In this section, we compare the quality of reconstructed faces inferred by our model trained using the original low-resolution simulation mesh with 73k elements (Figure \ref{fig:meshes}c) and another one trained using a coarser low-resolution simulation mesh with 34k elements (Figure \ref{fig:meshes}d).
 The coarser mesh attains the \textit{true} real-time end-to-end animation at \fpsEndToEndCoarser{} (\fpsSimCoarser{} simulation and \fpsInferCoarser{} inference) on the same hardware setup.

-Furthermore, we evaluate the contributions of our Feature Encoding (Sec. \ref{ss:feat_enc}) and Coordinate-based Upsampling (Sec. \ref{ss:upsampling}) modules.
+Furthermore, we evaluate the contributions of our Feature Encoding (Section \ref{ss:feat_enc}) and Coordinate-based Upsampling (Section \ref{ss:upsampling}) modules.
 We explore the effects of the key parameters in each of the two modules, namely, the neighbors $k$ in the feature encoding module and the interpolations neighbors in the upsampling module, respectively.
 Additionally, we qualitatively validate the correlations among different parts of the face learned by our feature encoding network.